 Each of these cards has strong earn rates, but how do they make them even stronger?
 With the American Express Cobalt® Card, cardholders can get extra points when referring new customers, up to a maximum annual referral bonus of 75,000 Membership Rewards points for approved referrals.
 Add a supplementary cardholder to your BMO eclipse Visa Infinite* Card (at $50 per additional card) and receive 10% more Rewards points on your purchases.

 Winner: It’s a tie—The American Express Refer-a-Friend cost you nothing but requires more effort; whereas the extra BMO Rewards points may not be worth the cost of a supplementary card.

 With both American Express Membership Rewards and BMO Rewards points, redemptions are easy and flexible.
 Each offers the ability to redeem for travel, merchandise, or gift cards through their own proprietary sites, Membershiprewards.ca and BMOrewards.ca.
 And, both allow you to apply points to purchases made on your card.

 Winner: The BMO eclipse Visa Infinite* Card— it lets you apply your points to your BMO investment account.

 Sometimes it’s just a nice little extra that decides a credit card for you.
-In keeping with its travel theme, the American Express Cobalt™ Card gets you a credit on hotel amenities charged to your room of up to $100 USD.
+In keeping with its travel theme, the American Express Cobalt® Card gets you a credit on hotel amenities charged to your room of up to $100 USD when booking a stay through The Hotel Collection.
 This could include things like the spa, golf, or dining.
 Additionally, you might get a free room upgrade.